Wacken Open Air: Early years and growth

 Ticket sales for the 1996 festival again started sluggishly, despite a headliner like Kreator and numerous internationally renowned bands such as The Exploited, Gorefest, and Crematory.
 Management tried to prevent another loss by securing more acts and finally managed to get Böhse Onkelz to perform.
 The engagement of the controversial band also led to criticism, and some bands cancelled their gig in Wacken that year.
-Cologne band Brings called off their gig on short notice and offered to refund their fans' ticket prices.
+Cologne band Brings cancelled at short notice, and offered to refund their fans' ticket prices.

 As a result of many visitors flooding the village in 1996, the inhabitants of Wacken voiced their concern over an event of this size being held in the local gravel pit.
 Uwe Trede offered to relocate the festival site to his own property and the areas previously used as campgrounds and took care of the acquisition of additional land.
-The organisational team grew to include Thomas Hess as production manager, who had previously been active as tour manager for Die Böhsen Onkelz, as well as Sheree Hesse for catering to the artists and VIPs.
 With the W.E.T.-Stage, a third stage was set up in 1997.
 The "Wacken Evolution Tent" was to be made available primarily to newcomers and bands without record deals.
 That year, the number of visitors reached 10,000 for the first time, with Rockbitch's erotic stage show causing a scene.